Jay9596/devRant_CUI/README.md

    It displays 1 comment at a time.
    To cycle between comments use the down arrow (⬇) and up arrow (⬆) keys.
    To close the comments box, press the right arrow (➡)
+  - **:m**
+  This command can be used for long rants, it switchs the focus to main view, where you can scroll.
+  In the main view you can scroll down or up using the down arrow (⬇) and up arrow (⬆) keys.
+  To switch to Input view, press the right arrow (➡)
   - **back** or **cd ..**
    This command is used to go beack to the rants view after opening a rant.
   - **profile {username}**